Course Code: GES275

 C. Strengthen Leadership Skills

 D. About Your Black Belt Project

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will be able to sit for the Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification exams after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will be able to sit for the Lean Six Sigma Green Belt and Lean Six Sigma Black Belt Certification exams after successful completion of the course and financial obligation.

 You are allowed 3 revisions of your project, where you are provided feedback by a Master Black Belt.
 If you fail to pass after 3 revisions, there will be a fee of $300 to submit another revision.

 As a Lean Six Sigma Green Belt, you may lead quality improvement projects, or you may work under or in support of a Lean Six Sigma Black Belt for more complex projects.
 In this role, you will be responsible for defining, measuring, analyzing, improving and controlling projects that affect quality.
 This may be your full time role but sometimes, Green Belts work on quality improvement projects part-time in addition to their other roles within a company.

 As a Lean Six Sigma Black Belt, you will develop an even deeper understanding of the Lean and Six Sigma concepts and build upon what you learned as a Green Belt.
 This will most likely be your full time role, and you will be responsible for leading the team charged with undertaking a project to improve quality.
 You will plan and deploy the project, define and measure benchmarks and milestones, form and motivate your team, analyze progress and results due to process improvement, interpret and communicate risks, and develop control plans to maintain and sustain improvements made.